-Made with the noteworthy super foods, these nutrient packed ingredients in kimchi boost your nutrition intake and provide essential vitamins to strengthen your immune system.
+Made with noteworthy super foods, these nutrient-packed ingredients in kimchi boost your nutrition intake and provide essential vitamins to strengthen your immune system.

 How can all these amazing health benefits come from one tasty food?
 The secret lies in the kimchi-making process.

-With fresh ingredients and the unique fermentation process, kimchi not only preserves the rich nutrients found in the natural ingredients, but also chemically enhances their nutritional benefits through the fermentation process.
+With fresh ingredients and a unique fermentation process, kimchi not only preserves the rich nutrients found in the natural ingredients but also chemically enhances their nutritional benefits through the fermentation process.